Posted Date:April 19, 2019

 In the portfolio reports by servicer, please note the differences in portfolio composition between the Title IV Additional Servicers (TIVAS) and the Not-For-Profit Servicers (NFPs).
 The NFP portfolio was originally made up of accounts received from the Direct Loan Servicing Center in 2011–12.
 These loans already were in repayment and current at the time they were transferred.
 As a result, the loans were more stable and mature than the TIVAS portfolios.
 In addition to new accounts, the TIVAS service FFEL Program loans purchased through the Ensuring Continued Access to Student Loans Act and loans of all statuses received from the Direct Loan Servicing Center in 2011–12.
 Although the NFPs first started receiving new borrowers in January 2015, many of those loans still are in an in-school status.

-The Consolidated Appropriations Act of 2016 required the Department to allocate new student loan borrower accounts to eligible student loan servicers on the basis of their performance compared to all loan servicers utilizing established common metrics, and on the basis of the capacity of each servicer to process new and existing accounts no later than March 1, 2016.
+The Consolidated Appropriations Act of 2016 required the Department to allocate new student loan borrower accounts to eligible student loan servicers based on their performance compared to all loan servicers utilizing established common metrics, and based on the capacity of each servicer to process new and existing accounts no later than March 1, 2016.
 Prior to the passage of the Consolidated Appropriation Act, the Department established common performance metrics across all servicing contracts, but maintained separate allocation pools to reflect differences in portfolio composition.

 Given this requirement, beginning on March 1, 2016, new allocation percentages were based on performance under the established common metrics compared across all loan servicers.
-Since March 2016, the Department has developed a revised methodology that better reflects differences across servicer portfolios while maintaining the established common metrics.
+Since March 2016, the Department has developed a revised methodology, that it continues to implement today, that better reflects differences across servicer portfolios while maintaining the established common metrics.

 - Active repayment includes all current and delinquent borrowers whose accounts are currently serviced by federal servicers.
 Borrowers with loans in grace, in school, in deferment, in forbearance, or in bankruptcy or disability status are not expected to make payments and are not included in this calculation.